dogecoin/dogecoin/README.md

 optimizations.
 Code in experimental branches (like `pat-aggregation-prototype`) represents research-quality implementations suitable for production consideration.

+**Economic Analysis Note**: PAT economic projections use conservative 2025 low-fee data from BitInfoCharts/Statista/CoinLaw with 70-90% fee reductions for multi-sig batches.
+High-volume users see ~5-50 DOGE monthly savings; miner revenue impacts are 5-15%.
+Results vary with mempool congestion—conservative estimates used to avoid exaggeration.

 ## Contributing 🤝

 If you find a bug or experience issues with this software, please report it